sa1ntslovur/freshify/training-guide.md

 | Spectator    | The Spectator will oversee the training session to ensure its smooth and efficient operation.  | Store Moderator+  | No maximum |
 | Trainee          | Trainees and Low Ranks are accountable for attentively listening to trainers, adhering to Freshify regulations, and actively participating in the training session. | Awaiting Training, Team Member, Junior Team Member, and Senior Team Member  | No maximum

-## Admin: Hiding Commands
-{: .text-green-200 }

-To hide commands, simply add /e before typing your command in the chat bar, or use the command bar by pressing ' on your keyboard.
-For instance:
-> */e :m Hello!*

 ## Admin: Acceptable Usage
 {: .text-green-200 }